 Electricity in the United States is generated from a wide variety of sources, shown in the graph below.
-In 2012, coal produced 37 percent of our electricity, natural gas produced 30 percent, nuclear 19 percent, and hydroelectric another 7 percent.
-The remaining percentage comes from a variety of smaller sources such as biomass, geothermal, wind, petroleum and solar power.
+In 2013, coal produced 39 percent of our electricity, natural gas produced 27 percent, nuclear 19 percent, hydroelectric 7 percent, and wind four percent.
+The remaining percentage comes from a variety of smaller sources such as petroleum, biomass, geothermal, and solar power.